Yutong E10: United Kingdom

 The Stagecoach Group first took delivery of 25 Yutong E10s for their Stagecoach Highlands in early 2023 for use in Inverness.
 23 E12s with pantograph chargers entered service with Stagecoach Yorkshire in May 2024 for services in Barnsley, Doncaster and Rotherham, and 20 E12s were delivered to Stagecoach North East in Sunderland in January 2025, part of an order for E12s to be delivered to Slatyford and Stockton-on-Tees during 2025.
 Stagecoach announced in June 2024 that it had ordered further E10s and E12s for distribution to Stagecoach East Midlands in Chesterfield and Stagecoach Merseyside and South Lancashire in Preston, with the buses set to be delivered to these subsidiaries between July 2024 and early 2025.
 60 E10s and E12s from this order began to be delivered to Stagecoach Midlands' depots in Rugby, Leamington Spa and Nuneaton from June 2025 onwards, and a further order for twelve E10s to Stagecoach South West for use in Torbay was announced in March 2025.
+Ten Yutong E10s were additionally delivered to Stagecoach East Midlands during summer 2026.

 Shortly before the 2021 United Nations Climate Change Conference in Glasgow, Scottish bus operator McGill's Bus Services received 55 E12s, which were followed by 41 more of the type, 31 of these being E12s and the remaining ten being McGill's first short E10s, in March 2023.
 A further 30 E12s were delivered to McGill's Midland Bluebird division during 2025.
 Elsewhere in Scotland, First Aberdeen took delivery of 24 E12s for delivery in early 2023, all entering service with the operator in July 2023, with some of the buses initially loaned to First Glasgow.